bernardosulzbach/bernardosulzbach.github.io/math/proofs.md

 ---
-layout: post
+layout: page
-title: "Proof #1"
+title: Proofs
 ---

-# What we are proving
+# Divisibility by primes

-If n² (n ∈ ℕ) is divisible by a prime p, then n is divisible by p.
+## If n² is divisible by a prime p, then n is divisible by p

-# About this post

-This is not a complicated proof.
-However, I wanted to start writing more about mathematics around here and decided that this was a worth posting.
-It should also help me see how well I can write without LaTeX support.

-# Specific proof for an integer value
+### Specific proof for an integer value

 Before proving the generalized version for all primes, I am going to prove that this is valid for a small prime.
 In this case, I've chosen 3.
 The easiest way I